How much do I need for retirement?

 Still not sure exactly how to set and reach your goals?
 You’re not alone.
 In a recent Guardian Mind, Body, and Wallet webinar, David Chae, Clinical Instructional Designer at Spring Health, pointed out that a lot of us need help navigating feelings of anxiety around money.
 “There’s no finish line when it comes to money.
 That’s why it can feel so stressful.”
 But as Chae notes, you can help by “learning to focus on what’s in your control and let go of what isn’t.”2

-When will your retirement start, and how long will it last?
+When will your retirement start?

-Assuming you don’t want to run out of money in retirement, you also should consider how long your retirement might last.
-It can be a tricky calculation, but it’s important to have some idea of how many years you’ll have to rely on your savings in retirement.
+A recent Guardian survey found that 51% of people are concerned about having their retirement savings last as long as they need — especially if they’re planning to retire early.4 Assuming you don’t want to run out of money in retirement, you also should consider how long your retirement might last.
+It can be a tricky calculation, but it’s important to have some idea of how many years you’ll have to rely on your savings.
 Think about the average life expectancy in your family, your current health status and the expected lifespan of people in the same socioeconomic group as yourself.
+You may also want to consider this data from the Social Security Administration: At age 62, a male can expect to live for another 19.6 years, and a female 22.5 years.5

 Next, think about what type of lifestyle you’d like to have in retirement.
 Do you plan to stay in your current home and maintain your current lifestyle?
 Do you hope to move to a more upscale resort location where housing costs may be higher?
 Are you looking forward to extensive travel or pursuing costly hobbies?
 Alternatively, do you intend to downsize and cut back to minimize your financial needs?
 These are important questions.
 Your lifestyle in retirement will, in large part, determine your expenses in retirement.
-And your expenses in retirement will determine how much savings you will need.
+And your expenses in retirement will determine how much savings you’ll need.

 Scenario 1: Downsizing | Scenario 2: Keep your current lifestyle | Scenario 3: Live it up |

-75% or less of your preretirement income | 80% of your preretirement income | 120% or more of your preretirement income |
+75% or less of pre-retirement annual income | 80% of pre-retirement annual income | 120% or more of pre-retirement annual income |

-If you plan on moving to a state or country that has significantly lower living expenses, and/or dramatically simplify your lifestyle, then you may be able to live on significantly less income.
-However, keep in mind that some expenses, for example for health care, tend to increase due to age. | You may be able to maintain current living standards with less income in retirement — especially if your house is paid off, you no longer have work-related expenses, and you’re no longer saving for retirement.
-But you should also account for expanses that may rise, such as for health care. | While most people tend to slow down in retirement, for others that’s when play time begins.
-If you’re plan to live more luxuriously, pursue costly hobbies, or travel extensively take steps to ensure you have the extra finds needed to do so. |
+When a person moves to a state or country that has lower expenses, and/or simplifies their lifestyle, they may be able to live on less income.
+However, remember that some expenses, like health care, tend to increase with age. | A person may be able to maintain current living standards with less income — especially if their house is paid off.
+But they should also consider expenses that may rise, like health care. | Someone who plans to live more luxuriously, pursue costly hobbies, or travel extensively they should take steps to ensure they have the extra funds required. |

-How much will you spend during retirement?
+STEP 1: Estimate how much will you spend during retirement

 Start by recording your current monthly expenses.
-This will serve as a baseline for estimating your expenses in retirement.

 Consider any anticipated lifestyle changes — such as downsizing or relocating — and how they might affect your expenses.

 Add in healthcare costs, which tend to increase with age.
-How much will you spend on insurance, out-of-pocket costs and more?

 Evaluate your outstanding debts — including mortgage payments — and figure out whether they’ll be paid off by the time you retire.